Corona Virus – January 2021

 THE FUTURE OF THE COMMUNITY CENTRE

-If you’d like to get involved please get in touch, or come along to the next meeting, if it goes ahead:
+If you’d like to get involved please get in touch, or just come along to the next meeting:

 All village residents are entitled to attend and will be made very welcome